 Building vs. buying a house – these five questions help when making a decision

-Building your own dream home – a childhood dream of many Swiss people.
+Building your ideal home is a dream for many Swiss people.
 There are some arguments in favor of building a new house, but some against it too.
 The following five questions will help you to find out if it would be better for you to build a new house or to buy an existing one.

 Is building land still available at your chosen location?

 Where would you like your future home to be?
 In a central location, or maybe a more rural one?
 Whether you can build a house at all or whether you have to buy one essentially depends on this question.
-Because building land in Switzerland is scarce, especially in sought-after locations.
+This is because building land in Switzerland is scarce, especially in sought-after locations.

-It is not only in the case of land that the size of your budget is decisive.
+Your budget is not just a decisive factor when it comes to the building land itself.
 Building a house from scratch is more expensive than buying one.
-However, the high one-off investment can pay off later.
-Because, with a new build, you do not incur any costs for alterations or renovations in the first few years.
+However, the high one-off investment can pay off later, because, with a new build, you do not incur any costs for alterations or renovations in the first few years.
 Everything is state of the art.

 If you buy a house, you will soon need to do some renovations or alterations depending on the age of the building and your personal needs.
 That should also be budgeted for.
 In particular, you should take into account the fact that not all investments in an old building add value to the property.
 Many measures merely maintain the value and do not lead to a higher resale value at a later date.